Bestmart721/novitai.github.io/contents/career/graduate-scheme.md

 background: '/img/posts/05.jpg'
 ---

-## A little about us:
+## A little about us

-Novit.AI is a London-based start-up developing novel machine learning solutions to achieve true global intelligence.
-We combine information from radar and multispectral satellites with our globally deployable Edge AI devices to gather and disseminate insights.
+Novit.AI is a start-up developing novel machine learning solutions to bring automation to scale.
+We combine information from radar and multispectral satellites with our globally deployable Edge AI devices to trigger UXV actions for real world impact.

 ## What is waiting for you:
 * An everlasting learning curve.
 Thrive and grow with us!